SeunMatt/excel_uploader/demo/java/exceluploaderdemo/README.md

  localhost:9000 by default.

- It's configured to **connect to a mysql database server running on localhost at port 3306 and that has a database named test**.
+ It's configured to **connect to a mysql database server running on localhost at port 3306 and that has a database named test and a username root with password root**.
 If your local mysql does not have such database you can create it for this purpose.

  Usage
  =====